What is a Family Day?

 Who is eligible for Family Days?

 Participation in the Family Days pilot project was offered to all employee groups with members who have access to paid sick days.
-So far, unions have declined to include their members in this pilot project, though McGill remains open to including them should this change.
-In the meantime, Family Days will remain available to M and Excluded staff.
+Unions initially declined to include their members in this pilot project, and Family Days were therefore available only to M and Excluded staff.
+MUNACA joined in March 2018, making its members eligible as well.
+McGill remains open to including other eligible unions should they choose to join.

 Yes.
 You may use Family Days to care for your sick children regardless of their age.